GeoffWilliams/omadapi/README.md

 5. Burn the `full` image that the script generates with [Balena Etcher](https://etcher.balena.io/) or similar, then put SD card in pi and power on

 ## Status

-Just for fun :) I dont have much time to maintain this so im "donating this to the community".
+* Larger deployments untested, please report successes/failures
+* From tp-link?
+Please feel free to make some raspbery pi image for the community based on this!

-Interested to help?
+* Interested to help?
 Please open a ticket...

 ## Acknowledgements
 * Lots of good infos on the [Omada Raspbery Pi forum thread](https://community.tp-link.com/en/business/forum/topic/528450)